The Prince Albert SPCA Animal Protection Services

 An Officer cannot:

-• Prevent someone from owning animals unless that person is convicted of an offence
+• Prevent someone from owning animals unless that person is convicted of an offense

-• Prosecute someone for an offence without evidence
+• Prosecute someone for an offense without evidence

 If you see animals being abused or neglected, please call the SPCA at 306-763-6110